12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, reach out to an expert for smart thermostat installation in Manassas.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Manassas.

 One of the first things to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

 • Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

 • Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can update the temperature on its own.
+• Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

 2. How to Connect Nest Thermostat to Wi-Fi